-Plastic manholes and chambers withstand all the chemical, which usually occur in sewers, have excellent hydraulic properties, and can be easily and quickly be transported, handled and installed without any special equipment due to their low weight.
+Plastic manholes and chambers withstand all the chemicals which usually occur in sewers, have excellent hydraulic properties and can be easily and quickly be transported, handled and installed without any special equipment due to their low weight.

 A septic tank is an underground through which domestic wastewater (sewage) flows for basic treatment.

-Plastic septic tanks are the best in their class due to their high chemical resistance and lightweight.
+Plastic septic tanks are the best in their class due to their high chemical resistance and lightweight properties.

 View the study into the design of buried thermoplastics pipes.
 The study is a result of co-operative research, sponsored by the European Thermoplastics pipes and fitting association TEPPFA, and the Association of Plastics Manufacturers in Europe APME.
 The project has been proceeded by experts from both the industries, as well as from external organisations.
 Six external leading experts in the field of pipeline design, not necessarily plastics pipes design, have been involved as consultants to the project.Read more